 Is There Really a Difference Between Adenomyosis and Endometriosis?

-Even though endometriosis and adenomyosis are considered distinct from one another in the medical literature and our doctors’ offices, both diseases share the same definition: the presence of endometrial tissue in places other than the endometrium.
+Even though endometriosis and adenomyosis are considered distinct from one another in the medical literature and our doctors’ offices, both diseases share the same definition: the presence of endometrial-like tissue in places other than the endometrium.
 In the case of endo, this occurs outside the uterus, “most commonly within the lower abdomen and pelvis.”1 In the case of adeno, it occurs “deep within the myometrium,”2 the muscle of the uterus.
 Both are estrogen-dependent “and share many molecular aberrations,”3 as well as similar symptoms.
 And they often occur simultaneously.
-So, other than where this endometrial tissue shows up, is there really any difference between adenomyosis and endometriosis?
+So, other than where this endometrial-like tissue shows up, is there really any difference between adenomyosis and endometriosis?

 The theory of retrograde menstruation